OUR thoughts on PAPUA NEW GUINEA

 Kite surfing: With consistent 18-25knot winds in some parts and kilometres of untouched reef breaks kite surfing in PNG is a must.
 There are wave riders and blue lagoons for the flat water specialists.
 The prime breaks and the warm water combined with the Larubada trade mean kite surfing conditions are ideal.

 Papua New Guinea is a very specialist destination and over time we are building Our Specialists knowledge of the country and all it has to offer.
 We have a few suggested itineraries under Our Holiday Deals.
 Each of our suggested itineraries are carefully planned and you will be assisted and/or escorted at all times during your stay.
 Please refer to them and also to Our Resorts for what each Lodge has to offer.
-To join the Mt Hagen Sing Sing Tour in August 2014 or the Mask Festival in July 2014, in Rabaul, would be a rare and unique opportunity.
+To join the Mt Hagen Sing Sing Tour in August , the Mask Festival in Rabaul in July, or the Goroka Sing Sing in September would be a rare and unique opportunity.
 If you require planning and advice other than our suggested itineraries, then please call Our Specialists on 0800 500 598.

 Currency: Papua New Guinea Kina (K) which is divided into 100 toeas (t).
 Major international credit cards are accepted in large hotels, shops and restaurants.Banks are open Monday to Friday.
 There is a currency exchange at Port Moresby International Airport for all arrival and departures on International flights.

 Electricity: 240v using a 3 pin power outlet.

 Flying time: Currently there are no direct flights to Papua New Guinea from New Zealand.
 A same day stopover/connection in Australia can be organised.
 All International flights arrive at Jackson Airport, Port Moresby.
 Flight times are 1.30 hours from Cairns, 3 hours from Brisbane or 4 hours from Sydney.